Kingxukai/linux/Documentation/usb/gadget-testing.rst

 Function-specific configfs interface
 ------------------------------------

-The function name to use when creating the function directory is "obex".
+The function name to use when creating the woke function directory is "obex".
 The OBEX function provides just one attribute in its function directory:

 	port_num

 The attribute is read-only.

-There can be at most 4 ACM/generic serial/OBEX ports in the system.
+There can be at most 4 ACM/generic serial/OBEX ports in the woke system.

-Testing the OBEX function
+Testing the woke OBEX function
 -------------------------

 On device::